lltfm/openness/works/saltem_hoc/README.md

 ## Saltem Hoc & LLM AI

-The Saltem Hoc method can be used to build a prompt for LLM AIs to answer spiritual questions (i.e. "spiritual code").
+The Saltem Hoc method can be used to build a prompt for LLM AIs to explore answers to spiritual questions (i.e. "spiritual code") or any other kind of "unanswerable" question.

-### Example answer: "What is magic?"
+### Example response: "What is magic?"
 > Openness GPT:
 >
 > At least this: magic is the gentle unfolding of wonder in the presence of the